-All of our schemes, including tower blocks, have procedures in place, regarding what to do in the event of a fire, which must be followed.
+All residents should make themselves aware of the correct procedures to follow if a fire should break out in their home or wider building.
+All our properties have procedures in place regarding what to do in the event of a fire, which must be followed.

-You are responsible for making sure that you know what the procedure is for the scheme where you live - it is critical that you familiarise yourself with it and create your own emergency plan based on the advice provided.
+You’re responsible for making sure you know what the procedure is for the scheme where you live - it is critical that you familiarise yourself with it, and that you create your own emergency plan based on the advice provided.

 Any plan you make must be memorised by your whole family, and should include evacuation routes and external meeting places, such as a car park or neighbouring property.